X

 • Administer 1 dose of PPSV23 at least 8 weeks

-• Administer a second dose of PPSV23 at least 5 years after the previous dose (*note: a second dose is not indicated for those with CSF leaks or cochlear implants).
+• Administer the second dose of PPSV23 at least five years after the previous dose.
+However, skip this second dose for individuals with CSF leaks or cochlear implants.

 • Administer 1 final dose of PPSV23 at 65 years or older.
-This dose should be given at least 5 years after the most recent dose of PPSV23.
+Give this dose at least five years after the most recent PPSV23 dose.

 Additional Scenarios